davidrhoden/davidrhoden-basic-netlify/timeline/chattanooga-flight-jun-14-2021.md

----
+---yh
-title: First flight in years
+title: First flight in years.
 date: 2021-06-14T13:00:00.000Z
 summary: I hate flying, especially Delta.
 Hard crosswords help, but only to a degree.
 excerpt:  I hate flying, especially Delta.
 Hard crosswords help, but only to a degree.